ShreyasiPathak/BRIL-webapp/README.md

 Next, clone this package to your working directory:
 > git clone https://github.com/TonyWildish/BRIL-webapp.git

+(you can clone a private fork instead of my personal repository if you want to develop code see below for details)

 That will give you a copy that you can play with, but to commit your changes you'll want to go to that URL on github, **fork** this package to your own account, and clone your fork here instead.
 Then you can commit your developments to your fork and make a **pull** request for me to update the main repository.